Billmate/QvicklyDocumentation/Writerside/topics/Snippets-WorkingInformation.md

 > **Proofreading**
 >
-> This documentation is currently being proofread.
+> This section is currently being proofread.
 We are working hard to provide you with the information you need to get started with our products.
 >
 > Any information provided here might be subject to change.
 > {style="information"}